 The most cutting-edge Quality Assurance programs for construction today utilize specialized software systems that track issues to resolution.
 The benefits of using these systems are numerous, and with a team’s commitment to quality, the effectiveness of a program can easily be enhanced.

-Assessing a Quality Assurance Program for construction (or a Quality Control Program)?
+Assessing a Quality Assurance / Quality Control Program for construction?

 With VERTEX’s experience handling hundreds of construction defect cases, we are stalwart supporters of every contractor or homebuilder having a robust quality management program.
 The progress in construction technology and changing building codes brings us many new challenges and opportunities, making it increasingly important to routinely review construction quality practices.
 Oftentimes, a better approach to quality assurance can be found.